quixio/quix-docs/BEST-PRACTICE.md

 2. [Quix Streams](https://github.com/quixio/quix-streams) - a stand-alone repository for Quix Streams, including all Quix Streams documentation.

 A feature of the [insiders program](https://squidfunk.github.io/mkdocs-material/insiders/) is the ability to import a complete repo and make it part of a documentation set.
 Quix uses this to import the Quix Streams documentation stored in the Quix Streams repo.

+## Docs we like

+We always look at what other companies are doing and try to follow best practices in documentation.
+Some documentation sites that the Quix team is impressed by include:

+* [Cockroach Labs](https://www.cockroachlabs.com/docs/) - great design and practical information architecture targeting users.
+* [Aiven](https://docs.aiven.io/docs/platform) - a very nice example of the use of topic-based writing.
+* [ReadySet](https://docs.readyset.io/) - another good example of topic-based writing, with crisp, clear design.
+They also use Material for MkDocs.

 ## See also